 - Zopiclone is also called by the brand name Zimovane.

-Who can take zopiclone
+Who can and can't take zopiclone

 Zopiclone can be taken by adults over the age of 18.